 In theory, unaccompanied children cannot be returned and therefore cannot be detained as a consequence.
-Nevertheless, it is important to stress that in 2016, the five NGOs working in administrative detention centres met 182 detained persons who declared themselves to be children, down from 280 in 2015.
+Nevertheless, it is important to stress that in 2021, the six NGOs working in administrative detention centres met 102 detained persons who declared themselves to be children.
 These were young persons whose age had been disputed by the authorities and had been considered as adults, as a result of a medical examination for instance.
-49% of these young persons were released after a judicial decision in 2015.

-As regards waiting zones, unaccompanied children, generally speaking, are often maintained in waiting zones in inadequate conditions.
+Unaccompanied children are often maintained in waiting zones in inadequate conditions.
 The Ombudsman urged in 2017 for a better consideration of their interests, in particular by: consolidating training of agents working in waiting zones; informing children about their situation and rights; providing them more space to speak and to be heard; establishing separate spaces for children in the waiting zone; and informing the Prosecutor (Procureur de la République) of all unaccompanied children in these locations.
 Moreover, the legal representation of unaccompanied minors in waiting zone is not always efficient in practice.
 For more information on whether children can be held in these locations, see the section Border procedure (border and transit zones).

 Detention of families with children

 There has been a steady increase in detained families with children from 2013 to 2019.
 In 2020, the Ombudsman reported that the widespread use of immigration detention of children with families, and instances of keeping the child in pre-removal detention alone while the parents are not held (particularly in Mayotte), remained problematic issues.